 If You Do Not Have a Case Number

-If you do not know the case number, you may create an online account and pay a fee to look it up using the court's public case access system, or you may go to the courthouse in person to use the public kiosk located in room 214 at no charge.
+If you do not know the case number, you may create an online account and look it up using the court's public portal, or you may go to the courthouse in person to use the public kiosk located in room 214.
 There is no need for a service ticket to use the kiosk.

 Viewing or Copying Probate Records

-Probate records are available on the public case access system or at the kiosks in Room 214 at the William R. Ridgeway Family Relations Courthouse.
+Probate records are available on the public portal or at the kiosks in Room 214 at the William R. Ridgeway Family Relations Courthouse.
 The guidelines for viewing and requesting copies of records vary depending on how they are stored, whether you are a party, and whether you are representing a public agency.
 The various processes are as follows: